verrazzano/docs/content/en/docs/reference/API/OAM/IngressTrait.md

                                     - "customer"

 ```
-The following are the rules related to the hostname:
+Use the following rules related to the host name:

-- If you provide a hostname, then you have an option to provide a certificate.
-If you do not provide a certificate Verrazzano generates one for you.
+- If you provide a host name, then you have an option to provide a certificate.
+If you do not provide a certificate, then Verrazzano generates one for you.
-- If you provide a certificate, then you must provide a hostname.
+- If you provide a certificate, then you must provide a host name.
-- If you do not provide either a hostname or a certificate, then Verrazzano automatically generates them for you.
+- If you do not provide either a host name or a certificate, then Verrazzano generates them for you.

 #### IngressTrait